bbc/VideoContext/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 We really value your time, and would love to help out where possible.

+For more detail on the development proceess see [./README.md#development](./README.md#development)

 Please note we have a code of conduct, please follow it in all your interactions with the project.